viktor-platform/sample-dynamo/README.md

 ## 5. Create a DataView with mocked ouput files

 In this chapter we will create a [DataView](/sdk/api/views#_DataView) to display the data.
-We will use a mocked output file for now.
-In chapter 7 we will create the xml file using the dynamo script.
+However, for now, we will use a mocked output file.
+You can download the xml file by clicking [here].
+In [chapter 7](#7-Add-the-worker-logic-to-supply-the-real-output-files) we will create the xml file using the dynamo script.

 To visualize the mocked output add a `DataView` method to your `Controller` class, see code below: